 Each year, Rotman Institute members organize and participate in reading and working groups exploring philosophical questions from a wide range of fields.
-Listed below are the groups planned so far the 2017-18 academic year.
+Listed below are the groups planned so far for the 2019-20 academic year.
+Meetings are held in WIRB 7107, unless noted otherwise below.
 Learn more about each group, or join by inquiring with the group’s main contact person.

 Neurophilosophy Reading Group

 The Neurophilosophy Reading Group is open to anyone interested in the intersection between neuroscience and philosophy.
-We will be reading Peter Godfrey-Smith’s book, Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness, starting in October.
-Day and time TBA.
-Please contact Catherine Stinson if interested in participating.
+This term’s readings, and meeting dates & times are TBD.
+Please contact Mike Anderson if interested in participating.

 The Philosophy of Physics Reading Group is made up of some faculty and graduate students in the philosophy of physics.
 Most of the reading is quite technical, so either a good background in physics or mathematics or a willingness to acquire it is required to get the most out of the group.
 In addition to more pure philosophy of physics, we sometimes read and discuss some history of physics that’s of relevance to the philosophical development of physics.
 We meet every other week on Fridays at 10:30-noon, though there may be a skipped week or an additional meeting on what was to be an off-week at times.
 Please contact Sona Ghosh if interested in participating.